-The 2015 NAEP Reading Assessment includes two distinct types of texts: literary and informational.
+The 2017 NAEP Reading Assessment includes two distinct types of texts: literary and informational.
 Literary texts, such as stories and novels, are characterized by a coherent text structure known as "story grammar."
 Characters populate each story in major or minor roles, and themes or major ideas are stated or implied.
 Informational, or expository, texts possess distinct organizational patterns, such as sequence or comparison and contrast, to help readers organize their emerging sense of what the text is trying to say.
 The nature of texts affects comprehension, and different text types must be read and interpreted using different skills.

-Vocabulary assessment involves the interpretation of words in the context of a passage.
+The NAEP Reading Assessment also addresses vocabulary, to assess the interpretation of words in the context of a passage.
 The vocabulary questions function both as a measure of passage comprehension and as a test of specific knowledge of a word's meaning.
-A sufficient number of vocabulary questions at each grade provide reliable and valid information about students' vocabulary knowledge.
+Vocabulary questions at each grade provide information about students' vocabulary knowledge.